ldelossa/buffertag/README.md

     -- be truncated to fit within the pane, ensuring the floating window does not -- overlap any other panes.
     limit_width = false,
+    -- if `vim.bo.modified` is `true` for the current buffer, -- display modified symbol before the buffer name. modified_symbol = "[+]", -- other modified symbol: "●"
 })
 ```